omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 # Signing files

+According to MS store policies:

+    "10.2.9.b - The binary and all of its Portable Executable (PE) files must be digitally signed with a code signing certificate that chains up to a certificate issued by a Certificate Authority (CA) that is part of the Microsoft Trusted Root Program."

+Portable Executable (PE) means all executable code ( extensions EXE, DLL, CPL, SRV ).

-Once the certificate is issued and installed on the computer, you can sign files with SignTool from Windows SDK.
+Once the code signing certificate is issued and installed on the computer, you can sign files with SignTool from Windows SDK.

 Install Windows SDK if needed.
 Typical Windows SDK path is